 You begin patient care in your first year through our nationally recognized InterProfessional Geriatric Education Practicum which pairs you with an elderly individual from the community whom you visit and evaluate regularly.
 Through this experience, you enhance your medical knowledge, gain clinical skills, and develop a professional presence to carry into your clinical year.

 Both your experiences on campus and your ones during the clinical year provide opportunities for you to work with underserved communities.
 We are particularly interested in developing professionals to meet the needs of medically underserved populations in Maine and New England.

 UNE is one of a handful of private universities with a comprehensive health education mission that includes medicine, pharmacy, dental medicine, nursing and an array of allied health professions.
 Through our PA program you participate in interprofessional education experiences that prepare you to work with other health care professionals to practice comprehensive and collaborative team-based care.

 UNE's Physician Assistant Program is accredited by the Accreditation Review Committee on Education for the Physician Assistant (ARC-PA).

 It received provisional accreditation in 1996 and continuing accreditation in 1998.
-The program last received continuing accreditation in March of 2012.
-Its review for continuing accreditation is next scheduled for September 2016.
+The program last received continuing accreditation in 2016.
+Its review for continuing accreditation is next scheduled for 2026.
 To learn more about the program, see Curriculum or visit our Catalog.